onqtam/headjack/src/introduction/uris.md

 TODO: interface accounts should have associated ways of loading their interfaces - talk about that.
 Also other interfaces & platforms can display the data and provide a link to the original interface if their on-chain account provides the means for that

-TODO: when viewing an old persistent URI that has been referenced by "update/edit events" responsible interfaces should show the newest version and indicate that there has been a change